 Full Container Load (FCL) shipping is a method where an entire shipping container is utilized by a single shipper for their cargo.
 This option is ideal for businesses with substantial shipping volumes, as it allows them to maximize container space and minimize costs per unit of cargo.

-• Costs: The average cost for FCL shipping from China to Kenya typically ranges from $2,500 to $4,500 for a 40ft container and $1,500 to $3,000 for a 20ft container (as previously discussed).
+- Costs: As a practical working range in January 2026, ocean freight for FCL shipping from China to Kenya is often quoted around $2,300–$4,100 for a 40ft container and $1,400–$2,700 for a 20ft container (freight only; excluding local and inland charges).
 The cost-effectiveness of FCL shipping increases with larger volumes; therefore, businesses shipping substantial quantities of goods often find this method to be more economical.

 Less than Container Load (LCL) Shipping